alexpsimone/shop-cat/README.md

 ### Technologies required (besides typical Hackbright tech stack)

+- NHTSA Vehicle API
+- BeautifulSoup 4

+(coming soon...)
 - Wikipedia API: https://www.mediawiki.org/wiki/API:Main_page</li>
 - YouTube API: https://developers.google.com/youtube/v3</li>

 ### Data

-**Items and Procedures are the central building blocks of shop-cat.**
+**Procedures are the central building blocks of Shop Cat.**

-A Procedure is tied to a Page with a unique ID, url, etc.
-Procedures consist of Parts, Tools, and Steps.
+Procedures consist of Cars, Parts, Tools, and Steps.
+A Procedure can apply to multiple Cars, and multiple Procedures can be written about a Car. (many-many)
 A Procedure can require multiple Parts, and Parts can be used in multiple Procedures. (many-many)
 A Procedure can require multiple Tools, and Tools can be used in multiple Procedures. (many-many)
 A Procedure consists of multiple Steps, but a Step can only exist in a specific Procedure. (one-many)
-	***exception/special case: when a Procedure is also a Step (i.e. remove wheels, disconnect battery...)***
+	***special case (to be implemented): when a Procedure is also a Step (i.e. remove wheels, disconnect battery...)***
 A Part can have multiple Part-Numbers, but a Part-Number can only describe one Part (one-many)

-**Items are things that aren't procedures (e.g. cars or engines).**
-Items consist of Statements.
-An Item is tied to a Page with a unique ID, url, etc.

-Steps also consist of Statements.
-Either an Item or a Step can have many Statements, but a given Statement can only describe one Item or Step. (one-many)

-**Statements consist of Properties (e.g. lug nut torque) and References.**
-A Statement can have multiple Properties, but Properties can only describe specific Statements. (one-many)
-A Statement can have multiple References, and References can be used to describe multiple Statements. (many-many)

-*This is the part I am least sure of:*
-Each Property has at least one Value, but can have many Values.
-A Value can represent multiple Properties.

-**Users are connected to the things that they can add, remove, or change in shop-cat.**
+**Users are connected to the procedures that they write in Shop Cat.**
-- Only upon creation: Procedures, Items
-- Upon editing, adding, or removing: Parts, Part-Nums, Tools, Steps, Statements, Properties, Values, Refs
+- Current implementation: only the user who wrote the proceudre is tied to it.

-Users can edit many things, and each thing can be edited by many different Users. (many-many)
+- Users can edit many things, and each thing can be edited by many different Users, but no changes are tracked.
-Therefore, Users are connected to these things via their key in the Contribution-History.
+- Future implementation: Users will be connected to all the things they change via their key in a contribution history.

 ### Roadmap